-cond An estimate of the condition number of matrix A; only available with the CG method.
-Scope: global Type: optional Intent: out.
+cond An estimate of the condition number of matrix A; only available with the CG method on real data.

+Scope: global

+Type: optional

+Intent: out.

 Returned as: a real number.
+A correct result will be greater than or equal to one; if specified for non-real data, or an error occurred, zero is returned.